graezykev/docker-build-push-101/README.md

 ## 4. Sign Up to Docker Hub

-Register here: https://hub.docker.com to get your `username` & `password`.
+Register here https://hub.docker.com to get your `username` & `password`.

 ## 5. Log In to Docker Hub